Leviticus 10 – The Conduct of Priests

 ii.
 Profane fire was a fire not kindled from the altar of burnt offering; it was fire not associated with the atoning and redeeming work of sacrifice.
 It was easy to think, “fire is fire; as long as it burns, it’s ok.”
 In the case of Nadab and Abihu, that was literally a deadly mistake.

 iii.
-The fire in the altar of burnt offering was sacred because it was kindled by God Himself (Leviticus 9:24).
+The fire on the altar of burnt offering was sacred because it was kindled by God Himself (Leviticus 9:24).
 Nadab and Abihu offered a fire of their own making.
 Perhaps they thought that all fire was the same, and an undiscerning person may have agreed with them.
-But all fire isn’t the same and there is a huge difference between the fire kindled by God and fire conjured up by man.
+But all fire isn’t the same and there is a huge difference between the fire kindled by God and a fire conjured up by man.

 iv.
 “Our censers are often flaming with ‘strange fire.’
 How much so-called Christian worship glows with self-will or with partisan zeal!
 When we seek to worship God for what we can get, when we rush into His presence with hot, eager desires which we have not subordinated to His will, we are burning ‘strange fire which He has not commanded.’”
 (Maclaren)